-Theatre 108 (3) Movement for the Stage 2 hrs.
-Lec.
+Theatre 108 (3) Movement for the Stage

-3 hrs.
-Lab.
 A study of movement as both a pure form as well as its relation and integration with the theatre arts.
 The course will include movement as a technique to control balance, rhythm, strength, and flexibility.
 Movement will be explored as it is used in all the theatrical forms and in development of characterization.
 May be repeated for credit.

-Theatre 109

-Voice and Articulation
+Theatre 109 (3)Voice and Articulation

-3 hrs.
-Lec.